vishipayyallore/speaker-series-2023/dotnet-7-minimalapi/Session2/README.md

 ## What is Next? session `3` of `9` Sessions on 19 Feb, 2023

+> 1. Dependency Injection and Inversion of Control - Deep Dive
 > 1. Enhancing GetAllCourses() API Endpoint to return Unified Response
 > 1. Move the Hello World Endpoints into an Extension Class
 > 1. Move the User Endpoints into an Extension Class